 We plan to book one night in the Department of Conservation cabin to get the best out of the island when we are next in town.
-If you chose to do this, book accomodation ahead as spaces are limited.
+If you chose to do this, book accommodation ahead as spaces are limited.

 The Great Barrier Island